PaulMcClernan/OpenXTalk-Apple-CoreMIDI/README.md

 ### To Do:

-- Add transport function (AppleEvent) Messages for Stop, Start, Pause, Play, Record (See demo stack for transport control of GarageBand via AppleSCript).
+- Add transport function (AppleEvent) Messages for Stop, Start, Pause, Play, Record (See demo stack for transport control of GarageBand via AppleScript).

 - Add bindings for MIDI Thru Connection, a part of Core MIDI that facilitates realtime manipulation of MIDI Data as it passes though the MIDI Setup.